 Another common practice when you see an advertisement for a reduced commission is that the compensation is lowered only when you agree to buy your next home through the same agent or broker (maybe you want or have already purchased a new home) or you must buy one of their own listings (less choice for you) or the listing broker must list and also sell your home to a buyer themselves (not too frequent) or you must take out a new mortgage with the lender that the agent refers you to (this usually means: higher interest rate to compensate for cash back) or else no discounts apply.
 Be careful and read all the fine print.

 Sometimes, the reduced commission is not really being offered on the sale of your existing home but on the purchase of your next one.
-Unfortunately, the advertisements are often unclear or vague regarding these items.
+Check the marketing claim carefully, the advertisements are often unclear or vague regarding these items.

 You may also see ads that proclaim ‘maximum 2.5% commission‘, and again, reading the fine print of the ad is advisable, you will see that this is usually only one half of the total commission that is being charged, so in reality there is no discount on the commission at all!
 Again, be careful and read the fine print and look for those nasty asterisk marks **